-The MSRP for the Solo Skiff is $ 2,650.00 This includes the hull rigged with the rod tube, hatch, push pole hooks, grab rail, and the hatch pull or latch.
+The Solo Skiff is $ 3,500 including the motor, (3.5Hp).
+This includes the hull rigged with the rod tube, hatch, push pole hooks, grab rail, and the hatch pull or latch.
 Please contact us for more information, and ordering.

 To see the Solo Skiff just give us a call.
 You can come to the factory or go to a local Solo Skiff dealer.
 We show the skiff in Jacksonville, Florida by appointment only.